R.O.G. Return on Generosity

 Credits:

-Coming Next: Please join us next week, Episode 145, with Tiffany Tavarez.
+Coming Next: Please join us next week, Episode 156, with Daisy Auger-Domínguez.

 R.O.G.
 Takeaway Tips: